Fort Bragg Military Article 120b UCMJ Defense Lawyers for Child Sexual Abuse Charges

 A pretrial hearing in the military justice process to evaluate the validity of charges before proceeding to court-martial.

 Military personnel facing Article 120b charges can choose between self-representation, civilian attorneys, or dedicated military defense lawyers.
-Each option offers different levels of familiarity with military procedures, with specialized military defense lawyers providing focused knowledge of Fort Liberty’s legal environment.
+Each option offers different levels of familiarity with military procedures, with specialized military defense lawyers providing focused knowledge of Fort Bragg’s legal environment.

 Situations Where a Limited Defense Approach May Be Appropriate: